kevinsal03/septa-wrapper/README.md

     - Install Node v22
     - Install pnpm
     - Run `pnpm install` to install project dependencies
+3. Copy `sample.env` to `.env` and configure any options.
+   - *Nearly all options have defaults, but I still recommend copying this file*
-3. Boot the development server
+4. Boot the development server
-   `pnpm run dev` - This will install the TypeSpec compiler and compile the included Typespec file to OpenAPI YAML
+   `pnpm run dev` to install the TypeSpec compiler and compile the included Typespec file to OpenAPI YAML
-4. Access the Swagger UI shipped as part of the project at: `http://localhost:3000/docs`
+5. Access the Swagger UI shipped as part of the project at: `http://localhost:3000/docs`
-5. Try it out!
+6. Try it out!

 The full spec is published at `http://localhost:3000/docs/api.openapi.yml` or `spec/tsp-output/schema/openapi.yaml`.